illusionld/ql-docker/README.md

 To start a new server using this image:

-1. Create a directory to store the persistent Redis database files.
+1. Create a directory to store the persistent Redis database files in your home directory.
 For this example I called it ql-redis.
-2. Launch a Redis container: `sudo docker run -d --name redis -v ql-redis:/data redis`
+2. Launch a Redis container: `sudo docker run -d --name redis -v /home/yourusername/ql-redis:/data redis`
 3. Launch the Quake Live server container: `sudo docker run -p 27960:27960/udp --link redis -d --name ql -e name="Test Server" -e admin="12345" illusionld/ql-docker`

 This can be automated using Docker's Tutum service, which adds remote log viewing and resource monitoring.
 See the included ql-rbx.yml and ql-sjc.yml files for example Tutum stack definitions.